ilamina/elevana-startup-app-website/README.md

 ## Design Thinking and Human-Centered Approach
 This project takes a human-centered design approach by focusing on the specific needs of startups and individuals.
 The platform empathizes with the challenges startups face, such as access to resources and mentorship, and defines actionable solutions to address these needs.
 This project envisions a platform that integrates business and personal financial tools in a single, user-friendly interface, fostering both entrepreneurial success and financial literacy.

-###  In conclusion
-By providing a platform that integrates financial tools, mentorship, funding access, and educational resources into a cohesive user experience, this project will help both startups and individuals improve their financial literacy and achieve their business or personal financial goals in a way that’s practical and impactful.